kyamagu/skia-python/relnotes/README.m120.md

 * Rudimentary support (TextBlob::MakeFromShapedText) of text-shaping via upstream's libSkShaper module.
-Intially this was added to support emoji's with skin-tone modifiers (#195), but has the fortunate side-effect that now LTR languages (Arabic, Hebrew, Tibetan ...) work as desired in skia-python's drawing.
+Intially this was added to support emoji's with skin-tone modifiers (#195), but has the fortunate side-effect that now RTL languages (Arabic, Hebrew, Tibetan ...) work as desired in skia-python's drawing.
 Note libSkShaper is buggy on windows.
   ( https://issues.skia.org/issues/310510988 )